Alek-Jakim/notes/topics/linux/basics.md

 ### Nano/Vim/Emacs

-Use nano for simple edits, vim or emacs for programming
+Use nano for simple edits, Vim or Emacs for programming.

 [Vim](vim.md)